cardano-foundation/testnets-cardano-org/resources/content/articles/en/erc20-getting-started-en.md

 ### Using the faucet

-To start testing the ERC20 converter, you can get some testnet Ethers (KETH) and testnet SingularityNET tokens (AGIX) from the faucet.
+To start testing the ERC20 converter, you can get some testnet Ethers (KETH), testnet SingularityNET tokens (AGIX), and testnet ada (tADA) from the faucet.

 **Getting KETH**